-Services that are covered for you What you must pay when you get these services and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Prior authorization rules may apply.
+Chapter 4.
+Medical Benefits Chart (what is covered and what you pay) Services that are covered for you What you must pay when you get these services Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Low Cost Durable Medical Equipment \$0 copayment Prior authorization rules may apply.
 Contact the plan for details.
-Low Cost Durable Medical Equipment \$0 copayment - Durable Medical Equipment Provider

-Hospice care

-You may receive care from any Medicare-certified hospice program.
+Durable Medical Equipment Provider You may receive care from any Medicare-certified hospice program.
 You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 Your hospice doctor can be a network provider or an out-of-network provider.

-- Drugs for symptom control and pain relief

-- Short-term respite care

-- Home care
+When you enroll in a Medicare-certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not CareFree (HMO).
+Covered services include: • Drugs for symptom control and pain relief • Short-term respite care • Home care Hospice consultations are included as part of Inpatient hospital care.
+Provider cost-sharing may apply fo outpatient consultations.
 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
+While you are in the hospice services related to your terminal prognosis.
 While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.